spotlightpa/poor-richard/content/news/2021-09-30-SPLSECPROBEXX.md

 The SEC’s new 30-page subpoena comes six months after the U.S. Attorney’s office in Philadelphia and the FBI <a href="https://www.spotlightpa.org/news/2021/06/pa-psers-fbi-investigation-irs-disclosures-real-estate-amended/" target="_blank">opened a criminal investigation into possible bribery</a> linked to exaggerated investment returns and Harrisburg land deals at the agency.

-The commission gave PSERS, the state agency that invests $70 billion to fund pensions for half a million working and retired school staff, until Friday, Oct.
+The commission gave PSERS, the state agency that invests $70 billion to fund pensions for half a million working and retired school staff, until Oct.
 8 to produce “all documents and communications concerning any compensation, remuneration, reimbursement, money, gifts, gratuities, trips, or anything of any value” exchanged between PSERS officials and the agency’s money managers and consultants.

 <script src="https://www.spotlightpa.org/embed.js" async></script><div data-spl-embed-version="1" data-spl-src="https://www.spotlightpa.org/embeds/newsletter/"></div>

 In its ethics policy for its 500 staffers, PSERS says flatly that “employees shall not, directly or indirectly, solicit, accept, or receive for personal use any gift.”
 Gov. Tom Wolf has imposed a similar ban on all state workers.

 Edward Siedle, a former SEC attorney who specializes in forensic examination of pension plans, said Thursday that he was surprised by the agency’s inquiry into a public retirement plan.

 “It’s unprecedented,” he said.
 The SEC usually focuses on trading firms and securities markets.